Pachinko: History

 Pachinko machines were first built during the 1920s as a children's toy called the "Corinth game" (コリントゲーム, korinto gēmu), based on and named after the American "Corinthian bagatelle".
 It emerged as an adult pastime in Nagoya around 1930, and spread from there.

-All of Japan's pachinko parlors were closed down during World War II but in the late 1940s.
+All of Japan's pachinko parlors were closed down during World War II but re-emerged in the late 1940s.
 Pachinko has remained popular since; the first commercial parlor was opened in Nagoya in 1948.
-Due to Japanese influence during its occupation, Taiwan has many pachinko establishments.
+Due to Japanese influence during its 50-year occupation, Taiwan has many pachinko establishments.

 Guam also hosts a pachinko parlor.